 Grulla is a very small city located in the state of Texas.
 With a population of 1,209 people and just one neighborhood, Grulla is the 784th largest community in Texas.

 Because occupations involving physical labor dominate the local economy, Grulla is generally considered to be a blue-collar town.
-38.70% of the Grulla workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Grulla is a city of service providers, transportation and shipping workers, and construction workers and builders.
-There are especially a lot of people living in Grulla who work in healthcare suport services (18.97%), teaching (8.24%), and sales jobs (6.32%).
+41.52% of the Grulla workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Grulla is a city of transportation and shipping workers, service providers, and managers.
+There are especially a lot of people living in Grulla who work in healthcare suport services (14.13%), office and administrative support (9.35%), and business and financial occupations (8.04%).

 As is often the case in a small city, Grulla doesn't have a public transportation system that people use for their commute.

 Grulla is an extremely ethnically-diverse city.
 The people who call Grulla home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Grulla, accounting for 100.00% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Grulla residents report their race to be Native Hawaiian.
+People of Hispanic or Latino origin are the most prevalent group in Grulla, accounting for 92.05% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Grulla residents report their race to be Black or African-American.
 Important ancestries of people in Grulla include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.

 The most common language spoken in Grulla is Spanish.
 Other important languages spoken here include English and African languages.